 Civil Government: What the Bible Says About Its Origin, History, Nature, and Role

-by Andy Sochor, with contributions by Tim Haile
+Written by Andy Sochor and Tim Haile

 In the beginning, during the time of the Patriarchs, no government existed but the rule of God directly over man.
 After the flood, men like Nimrod began placing themselves between God and man as they built their kingdoms and established their own authority.